moddedmc-wiki/fabric-modding-wiki/content/9.misc/basic-problem-solving.md

     <small>Use the green bug icon to start the software in the Debug mode</small>
 </div>

-Lets use a custom Item as an example again.
+Let's use a custom Item as an example again.
 The Item is supposed to increase its efficiency level, whenever it has been used.
 But whenever this happens all the remaining enchantments get removed.
 How can this issue be resolved?

 ```java
 // problematic example code: